 We understand that as you adjust to living on campus there are certain resources needed to help you navigate through your experience.
-The links on the left were created to assist you in adjusting to living in the residence halls.
-You will find information on laundry services, cable television, how to submit a work order, closing and checkout procedures, and much more.
-If you have further questions, please contact your Resident Advisor, Hall Director, or the office of Housing and Residence Life so we clarify any information for you.
+This is where you will find information on laundry services, cable television, how to submit a work order, and much more.
+If you have further questions, please contact your hall staff and/or the Office of Housing and Residence Life.

 The "Roommate(s) and Apartment Mate(s) Bill of Rights"